noec764/erpnext/docs/dooks/setting-up/company-setup.md

 <img class="screenshot" alt="Company Chart of Accounts" src="./assets/company-coa.png">

-Dooks has localized Chart of Accounts readily available for some countries.
+Dokie has localized Chart of Accounts readily available for some countries.
 When creating new Company, you can choose to setup Chart of Account for it from one of the following options.

 * Standard Chart of Accounts
 * Based on Existing Company's Chart of Account